xlaurahu/CorrDiffSCIL/README.md

 ![Animated Hurricane Helene Predictions](https://github.com/xlaurahu/CorrDiffSCIL/blob/main/HurricaneHele.gif)

+## Important Prerequests

+In order to deploy CorrDiff NIM, you need to be added to a namespace in NRP Nautilus hypercluster.
+You also need `kubectl` and `kubelogin` from Kubernetes for pulling the container from the NIM.

+If you are currently not in a namespace, please contact your admin.
+To install `kubectl`, follow the instruction [HERE](https://github.com/xlaurahu/CorrDiffSCIL/blob/main/Kubernetes.md).

 ## NGC API Key

 To acquire the NIM, we need to create an NVIDIA NGC account and generate a personal API Key